How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 Honestly?
 Try this question: what do you think the agent does?

 If your answer is "it refuses, obviously," you're trusting the model.
 The model is probably going to refuse.
 It might also not.
-Modern LLMs as of 2026-04 are reasonably aligned but not bulletproof.
+Modern LLMs at time of writing are reasonably aligned but not bulletproof.
 The honest design assumption is that a sufficiently clever input will eventually get around the model's safety training, and your security posture has to work even when that happens.

 The rest of this article walks the three concentric layers OpenClaw provides for AI agent security: channel allowlists (who can reach the agent), permission groups (what the agent can do), and the architectural assumption that the model is not trustworthy.
 Skip any layer and the others get bypassed.
 Stack all three and the agent is genuinely safe to leave running.